Plastic Bottle SUP Marathon

 Carolyn, the founder of The Whale Company and her Brazilian partner, Carlos are passionate about sport and protecting the environment.
-This summer they have built their own paddle boards out of plastic bottles and they are paddling their way across Europe, completing 12 marathons in 12 different countries.
+This summer they built their own paddle boards out of plastic bottles and paddled their way across Europe, completing 12 marathons in 12 different countries.

 They completed their first marathon on 8th June, on La Dordogne River in France from Saint Julien de Lampon to Saint Cyprien.
 It was a spectacular route in stunning weather conditions and they completed the 26.2 mile/ 42.2 km course in 6 hours 45minutes (paddle-time) taking it in turns on their bottle board and the Explorace 12’6 SUP board kindly donated by Itiwit by Decathlon.
-Since then they have completed another 10 in challenging conditions on rivers, reservoirs, lakes, the Atlantic, Mediterranean and Aegean Seas – in Spain, Portugal, Italy, Slovenia, Croatia, Greece, Macedonia, Bulgaria, Serbia and Bosnia-Herzegovian.
-The longest paddle-time so far was 12 1/2 hours through the Drina Canyon in Bosnia-Herzegovina (where they actually completed 60km) and the shortest was 6 hours 35 minutes on the Danube in Bulgaria.
+They went on to complete a total of 12 marathons in challenging conditions on rivers, reservoirs, lakes, the Atlantic, Mediterranean and Aegean Seas – in Spain, Portugal, Italy, Slovenia, Croatia, Greece, Macedonia, Bulgaria, Serbia, Bosnia & Herzegovia and Montenegro.
+They averaged approximately 4km an hour on the bottle board (the bottles create drag which make the board significantly slower than an ordinary board).
+The longest paddle-time was 12 1/2 hours through the Drina Canyon in Bosnia & Herzegovina (where they actually completed 60km) and the shortest was 6 hours 35 minutes on the Danube in Bulgaria.

-Carlos and Carolyn are paddling 12 marathons across Europe on a Plastic Bottle SUP
+Carlos and Carolyn paddled 12 marathons in 12 countries in Europe on a Plastic Bottle SUP

 to raise awareness of plastic pollution in the ocean